What happens to a bank account in case of death?

 Please note

-Securities portfolios (shares, bonds, PEAs, etc.)
+Securities portfolios (stocks, bonds, PEAS, etc.)

 As soon as the bank becomes aware of the death (by relatives or by a notary), it blocks the portfolios of securities of the deceased.